 Please, for fire, medical, or police emergency, do not waste time by calling the office first.
 YOU MUST CALL 911

 What if I lose the keys to my unit?

 Tenants cannot alter or change locks on their units.
 You must inform Kingston Frontenac Housing Corporation if you require a lock change or keys.
 You will be charged back the cost of changing locks or new keys.
 If you misplace your keys after hours and find yourself locked out of your home; call a locksmith.

 Can I make modifications to my unit?

-Modify Unit Request: Download (PDF)
+Request to Paint Unit Request: Download (DOCX)